-If you want a nonprofit organization that rewards all your academic efforts, honor society is the place to be.
-The organization creates academic value and unlimited benefits to students.
+If you want a nonprofit organization that rewards all your academic efforts, Honor Society is the place to be.
+The organization creates educational value and unlimited benefits to students.
 It comes in the form of test Prep, foreign language classes, career guides as well as job and scholarship offers.

 It’s hard to tell a legitimate organization from a shady one.
 Thousands of students in the US get countless invitations from nonprofit societies but choose to throw it in the bin for fear of scam.
 Quite frankly, for students who have fallen prey to such illicit organizations, trusting one that offers real value will always be a hard nut to crack.